beakae/waucondaDoghouse/README.md

 ## Installation

-Install starts as loading up the Wauconda Doghouse website as normal using the specified QR code or link: [https://waucondadoghouse.com](https://waucondadoghouse.com).
+Install starts with loading up the Wauconda Doghouse website as normal using the specified QR code or link: [https://waucondadoghouse.com](https://waucondadoghouse.com).
 With the website pulled up, simply add it (download it depending on the device) to the home screen as an application.

 ## To do